-This area gathers various other advanced options increasing the antispam capability of Sophos UTM on AWS.
+This area gathers various other advanced options increasing the antispam capability of Sophos UTM.

-Reject invalid HELO/missing RDNS: Select this option if you want to reject hosts that send invalid HELO entries or lack RDNS entries.
+Reject invalid HELO/missing RDNS: Select this option if you want to reject hosts that send invalid HELOA command in the Simple Mail Transfer Protocol (SMTP) with which the client responds to the initial greeting of the server. entries or lack RDNSReverse Domain Name Service entries.
 If you want to exempt hosts from this check, please refer to the Exceptions tab.

 Do strict RDNS checks: Select this option if you want to additionally reject mail from hosts with invalid RDNS records.
 An RDNS record is invalid if the found hostname does not resolve back to the original IP address.

 Use greylisting: Greylisting basically means the temporary rejection of emails for a certain amount of time.
 Typically, a mail server using greylisting will record the following pieces of information for all incoming messages: